cass-kul/cass-kul.github.io/_exercises/linked_lists.md

 > :bulb: **Tip**: Before translating a complex function to RISC-V it might be a good idea to explicitly write down (in comments) which registers you will allocate to which variables This makes it much easier to keep track of sometimes very hard to read RISC-V code.
 It might make your life a lot easier if you have to fix a bug at a later time.

- # Test suites and debugging
+ ## Test suites and debugging
  We provide an extensive test suite for both your C and RISC-V program.
 The tests will be run on every interface function for all kinds of edge cases.
  The C suite should be relatively straightforward to use.
 Whenever you execute your program, the test suite will test each of the interface functions.
 Whenever a certain part of a test fails, you will get an **assertion error** together with a line number in the test suite.
-Check out the error in the suite to figure out what your implementation did wrong.
+Check out the error in the suite to figure out what your implementation did wrong. <br>
 The RISC-V suite is a little bit more complicated.
 It follows exactly the same structure as the C suite, thus, if you get lost, take a look at the
 C implementation as well.
 Since there is no direct way of using assertions in RISC-V, we hacked our own version in the simulator.
 We use macros to execute the same assertions as the ones in C. When the assertion fails, however, we throw an exception by executing `lw t0, 0xdeadbeef`.
 The exception you will see in RARS whenever an assertion fails is of the following structure:

 ```
 line 131: Runtime exception at 0x004002ac: